Code Enforcement Look-up any case or cases entered by the City of North Port's Property Standards Division.

 Accumulation of Debris - It is unlawful for any owner of an occupied, unoccupied, or undeveloped lot to accumulate or permit the accumulation of, including but not limited to, lumber, building materials, tires, parts of vehicles, inoperable vehicles, unusable household items, or any other items or equipment which create a breeding place for any vermin or mosquitoes, emit noxious odors or create a public nuisance or other unsanitary or unsafe conditions or create a fire and/or health hazard or, in general appearance and condition, create a slum appearance which tends to have a decreasing value effect on the neighboring property and premises.

 Parking & Storage of Certain Vehicles - Vehicles visible on any property must have a current license plate.
 Vehicles must be operable.
 Semi-truck cab and/or trailer, dump truck, wreckers, bucket trucks, construction equipment, heavy equipment tractor, trucks with stake beds, vehicles converted for the sale of food, or any commercial vehicle that is in excess of 6,000 pounds empty vehicle weight are prohibited from parking in residential area or in the City right-of-way.
-Boats - Must be parked in side or rear yard (starboard, port, or stern) of home.

 P.O.D. units are permitted on residential properties for a period of seven days.
 If storage is required for a longer period of time, a permit is required and applicable guidelines are enforced.